nextcloud/documentation/user_manual/files/deleted_file_management.rst

 ``trashbin_retention_obligation`` value will be deleted permanently.
 Additionally, Nextcloud calculates the maximum available space every time a new file is added.
-If the deleted files exceed the new maximum allowed space Nextcloud will permanently delete old removed files which will expire until the limit is met once again.
+If the deleted files exceed the new maximum allowed space Nextcloud will permanently delete those trashed files with the soonest expiration until the space limit is met again.

 .. note:: Your administrator may have configured the trash bin retention period to override the storage space management.
 See `admin documentation <https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#deleted-items-trash-bin>`_ for more details.